williamdorling/w1d1_lab/terminal_cheatsheet.md

 * `git log` - gives a history of the commits made
 * `git revert` - rolls back a specific commit (add ID of commit after command - found in log)

 On Github, to add the repository go to the `+` icon in the top-right corner, and select `New repository`.
 Give the repository a name and description if needed, and make it public.
 Click `Create repository` and you will be given some code to copy into the terminal to create the repository.

+Once the repository has been added to your Github, use `git push` after committing any edits to push the edits up to Github